 Let's face it, this show would be way less scary if this trope weren't frequently in play.

-Hoist by His Own Petard: Twofold, the first is Mary using a curse to get rid of her father and sister so she can be the star.
-This backfires however as the curse affected the whole theater and prevented her from doing the magic tricks properly, resulting in a lot of deaths for the volunteers (though one wonders why they would hang around after that many failures).
-The second is when the siblings finally break the curse.
-Causing it to rebound on Mary and turn her into an old woman till she eventually dies.
+Hoist By Her Own Petard: Twofold, the first is Mary using a curse to get rid of her father and sister so she can be the star.
+This backfires, however, as the curse affected the whole theater and prevented her from doing the magic tricks properly, resulting in a lot of deaths for the volunteers (though one wonders why they would hang around after that many failures).
+The second is when the siblings finally break the curse, causing it to rebound on Mary and turn her into an old woman until she eventually dies.

 It's a Wonderful Failure: Mess up, and you get a cutscene showing the characters' Fate Worse Than Death, followed by a return to the Midnight Society campfire where the members vote on the story and give you hints on how to improve it.

 Jump Scare: So, you can interact with this wax statue.
 Will it give you a hint or just make a scary face at you?
 Or will it come to life and start chasing you?

 Killer Rabbit: In one instant, you can pull a rabbit out of a hat, which turns out to be a monster.

 No OSHA Compliance: The catwalks.
 Justified, as the theater predates OSHA and has been abandoned for decades, but that doesn't make it any better for the players.